rcbops/rocky-leap/README.md

    A host OS upgrade to Xenial will need to be scheduled.

 ////////////////////////////////////////////////////////////////////////////////
-// Maintenance Template for upgrading RPC Newton to openstack-Ansible Rocky release
+// Maintenance Template for upgrading OpenStack-Ansible Rocky to openstack-Ansible Victoria release
 ////////////////////////////////////////////////////////////////////////////////

 ////////////////////////////////////////////////////////////////////////////////